Spherical coverings and X-raying convex bodies of constant width: Abstract

 \section{Abstract}

-The main goal of this work is to give constructions of certain spherical coverings in small dimensions.
 K.~Bezdek and Gy.~Kiss showed that existence of origin-symmetric coverings of unit sphere in $\E^n$ by at most $2^n$ congruent spherical caps with radius not exceeding $\arccos\sqrt{\frac{n-1}{2n}}$ implies the $X$-ray conjecture and the illumination conjecture for convex bodies of constant width in $\E^n$, and constructed such coverings for $4\le n\le 6$.
-We give such constructions with fewer than $2^n$ caps for $5\le n\le 15$.
-In combination with the known result for higher dimensions due to O.~Schramm, this completely settles the above mentioned conjectures for convex bodies of constant width in all dimensions.
+Here we give such constructions with fewer than $2^n$ caps for $5\le n\le 15$.

+For the illumination number of any convex body of constant width in $\E^n$, O.~Schramm proved an upper estimate with exponential growth of order $(3/2)^{n/2}$.
+In particular, that estimate is less than $3\cdot 2^{n-2}$ for $n\ge 16$, confirming the above mentioned conjectures for the class of convex bodies of constant width.
+Thus, our result settles the outstanding cases $7\le n\le 15$.

 We also show how to calculate the covering radius of a given discrete point set on the sphere efficiently on a computer.